JujuAdams/Vinyl/docs/5.0/Introduction.md

 ## Importing Vinyl

 !> Vinyl is intended for use with Git, or an equivalent source control system.
+You should set up source control before importing Vinyl.

 You can find the latest version of Vinyl [here](https://github.com/JujuAdams/Vinyl/releases).
 Make sure that you're using a version of GameMaker that Vinyl supports, and then download the `.yymps` from that page and import into your GameMaker project.
 You'll see a folder called `Vinyl` appear in your asset browser, and a file called `vinyl.dat` will also be created in your Included Files.

-?> You may notice that `vinyl.dat` frequently shows changes in your source control, typically after recompiling the game. `vinyl.dat` is regenerated for every compile and doesn't contain persistent data.
-You can either add `vinyl.dat` to your `.gitignore`, or you can literally ignore any changes made to that file.

 If you look inside the Vinyl folder you'll see a lot of subfolders.
 These subfolders contain functions that comprise the API - the interface that you'll need to execute Vinyl code in your game.
 The `(Internals)` folder holds code that Vinyl requires to operate and has to be there but otherwise you can forget it exists.
 You'll also see two scripts and a Note asset (`__VinylConfigMacros` `__VinylConfigDebug` `__VinylConfig`).
 You'll be using these to customise Vinyl for your use case.

+You may notice that `vinyl.dat` frequently shows inscrutiable changes in your source control.
+Don't worry! `vinyl.dat` is regenerated for every compile from `__VinylConfig` and doesn't contain persistent data.
+You can either add `vinyl.dat` to your `.gitignore`, or you can literally ignore any changes made to that file.

 &nbsp;